-Aha, now you're talking, the WD Elements Portable comes in Black.
-Just that, nothing else.
-With a small LED light on the front showing the drive is powered and working.
+You'll find your WD Elements Portable comes in Black.
+Only black, nothing else.
+A small LED light on the front shows your drive has power and is working.

-With the My Passport, Western Digital is clearly aiming at a younger more fashion conscious market you have the choice of six colors;
+With the My Passport, Western Digital clearly is aiming at you.
+The younger more fashion conscious.
+And has given you a choice of colors;

-The LED indicator light on the My Passport drive provides indications for;
+The LED indicator light on the My Passport drive tells you;

 - When the drive is being accessed - fast flashing.

 - Idle - steady constant light

 - Off - your My Passport drive is off